-· Usually there is no doubling when the preceding vowel is unstressed (e.g., ente entering/entered; visit – visiting/visited; prohibit – prohibiting/ prohibited) or when the preceding vowel is written with two letters (e.g., dread – dreading/dreaded); cool – cooling/ cooled; require – requiring/ required; squeal – squealing/ squealed (e.g., A pig squealing).
+· Usually there is no doubling when the preceding vowel is unstressed (e.g., enter – entering/entered; visit – visiting/visited; prohibit – prohibiting/ prohibited) or when the preceding vowel is written with two letters (e.g., dread – dreading/dreaded); cool – cooling/ cooled; require – requiring/ required; squeal – squealing/ squealed (e.g., A pig squealing).

 · ‘Benefit’ follows the standard rules and becomes ‘benefiting/benefited,’ because there is usually no doubling when the preceding vowel is unstressed.

-· For ‘Tie’ we havetied in past simple and p.p., and tying in present continuous.
+· For ‘Tie’ we have: tied in past simple and p.p., and tying in present continuous.

 · Difference between the US and UK English: parallel –parallelling/ parallelled (UK English)// paralleling/ paralleled (US English); travel –travelling/ travelled (UK English)// traveling/ traveled (US English).

-· In spite of despite (without ‘of’) e.g., He remains a great leader despite age and infirmity.// In spite of his injury, Ronaldo will play in Sunday’s match (^^ for the last example).
+· In spite of = despite (without ‘of’) e.g., He remains a great leader despite age and infirmity.// In spite of his injury, Ronaldo will play in Sunday’s match (^^ for the last example).

 · Ageing (however, you may also find it in US English as ‘aging’ that is more common).